aliasghar256/Legal_CMS_Backend/documentation/ProposedOptimizations.md

 Case Links on frontend?

 Cases:
-legal section
-stage
-nextr hearing
-diary
-bench

-legal section on Add Case frontend. status & stage on Add Case?
+Proper destructuring of CFMS Responses.

 How to update status on existing entry
 Priority?

-Next Hearing Date?
+duplicate & error checking
+status & stage Updates

+Token & COokie issuance.

 for Create & Update.